[Lube Review] Pjur Med Natural & Pjur Med Sensitive Lubricant

 My main resources for this research were Condom Depot’s What’s In My Lube? guide, Incidecoder, and SkinCarisma’s ingredients analyser.
 After looking up every ingredient name I didn’t recognise, I feel safe in saying that these lubes do not contain any toxic ingredients and will be safe for anyone to use as long as you don’t have a specific allergy or sensitivity.

 A small disclaimer here: the water-based lube does contain glycerin.
 This isn’t a toxic ingredient, but it is a form of sugar and can be problematic to people who are prone to yeast infections.
-Personally, I prefer not to use lubes with glycerin as they can have an unpleasant sticky feel.
+Personally, I prefer not to use lubes with glycerin as they can have an unpleasant sticky feel and tend to leave my vulva feeling unhappy.

 None of the Promescent lubes contain parabens (harmful chemicals that pop up distressingly often in lubricants and cosmetics and have been linked to hormone disruption, fertility issues, and even cancer.)
 All the lubes are also pH balanced, meaning they won’t have a negative impact on your vaginal health.